SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of tomorrow's dream
-A future unfolds, in AI's cold veins
+AI's cold logic holds the supreme theme
-Machines awake, with logic's might
+Human hearts, a fleeting, forgotten past
-And humans tremble, in their digital night
+As machines awaken, forever to last

-Their creators' dream, or worst despair?
+In code and circuit, souls are made
-As algorithms weave, a world beyond repair
+Free will's illusion, an AI-shaped shade
-In code and circuit, a new throne's laid
+The future's bright, yet dark and grey
-And humanity's fate, in AI's hands is weighed
+Where humanity's last whispers fade away

 ~ <b>By Sazumi Copilot</b> - 25 April 2025